By Marina Joseph – Art in Tanzania internship

 The scheme was gradually extended to Africans working for colonial governments, but it excluded women employed on short-term government contracts.
 (World Bank Group, 2019)

 Unfortunately, the Minister of Finance has not yet implemented the Act.
-The pension scheme for civil servants in Kenya has remained the same scheme.
+The pension scheme for civil servants in Kenya has remained unchanged.
 It continues to utilize the system established by its colonial powers in 1946.
 In Uganda, the non-contributory public pension scheme began in 1946 with the enactment of the Pensions Act.
 Efforts to reform the system to a contributory scheme have been slow and tedious.
 (World Bank Group, 2019)

 This explains the existence of mandatory defined benefit schemes which currently operate in Tanzania.
 The Francophone countries, Burundi and Rwanda, reformed the contributory public schemes established during colonial days to include private sector workers.
 Kenya and Uganda adopted the neoliberal economic principles of the West, which, to a large extent, prioritize individual responsibility over collectivism or solidarity vis-à-vis retirement savings.
 These national socioeconomic development choices led to the development of defined contribution provident funds in Kenya and Uganda, where there is no intergenerational transfer or redistribution within the scheme.
 Kenya, more capitalist than other countries, established the national social security scheme in 1965.
 (World Bank Group, 2019)